The Black Windmill: Plot

-The Drabble gang have placed incriminating evidence into Tarrant's flat, which appears to show a relationship with Celia Burrows, and this is found by Scotland Yard officers conducting a search.
+The Drabble gang have placed incriminating evidence into Tarrant's flat, which appears to show a relationship with Celia Burrows, and this is found by Metropolitan Police officers conducting a search.
 This further fuels Harper's belief that Tarrant has in fact arranged the entire kidnapping himself.
 Harper meets with Tarrant in his office and tells him that he cannot allow the ransom to be met, as the British government does not negotiate with terrorists.
 Tarrant seemingly accepts this, but when Harper has departed, he breaks into his office and impersonates Harper on a secure telephone – arranging to have the diamonds made available.
 He then takes them to Paris to make the rendezvous – giving the slip to the tail Harper has placed on him.
-In Paris he is met by Celia Burrows at the rendezvous.
+In Paris, he is met by Celia Burrows at the rendezvous.
 She takes him to a building where it is claimed Tarrant's son is being held.

 It soon becomes apparent to Tarrant that Drabble has not got his son there.
 Instead Drabble makes a cryptic reference to a place in Southern England where there is a view of two windmills.
 Once he has got the diamonds the ruthless Drabble murders Celia Burrows, and leaves an unconscious Tarrant lying beside the corpse.
 Tarrant is arrested by the French police – and handed over to Harper and British intelligence.
 A rescue is then staged by Drabble gang, freeing Tarrant from Harper's custody, but then trying to murder him.
 Tarrant manages to escape and head back to England.
 He realises that Drabble meant to try to silence him for good – therefore protecting whoever in British intelligence was supplying him from information.
 Tarrant then attempts to flush out the traitor, by pretending to be Drabble and arranging a rendezvous at the two windmills with various senior British officers which he now knows to be the Clayton Windmills near Brighton.

 The man who comes to the rendezvous is Sir Edward Julyan who is ambushed by Tarrant.
 Under duress he admits that he arranged the whole thing, having been passed over for a promotion and urgently needed large amounts of money to enjoy a comfortable retirement with his free-spending wife.
 He tries to get Tarrant to accept half the value of the diamonds, but he refuses – and instead demands to know the whereabouts of his son.
 Julyan tells him that he is being held in the black windmill by Drabble.
 Tarrant then enters the windmill, kills Drabble and his henchman and then rescues his son, David.
 The film ends with Tarrant carrying David along the road from the windmill, to the sound of the song "Underneath the spreading chestnut tree" which was heard at the start of the film.